 Language Models and Resources

-Central themes for the research group are:
+Central themes for the research group are the following:

-- Construction and use of digital language resources.
+Construction and use of digital language resources.
 Language resources of interest to LaMoRe are text and speech corpora annotated at various linguistic levels (including treebanks), electronic dictionaries and lexicons, thesauri and wordnets, termbanks, taggers and grammars.

-- Language technology applications.
+Language technology applications.
 LaMoRe is involved in R&D aimed at applications such as machine translation, information search and text processing tools.